Goal-oriented and upward-leading training

 It would not make any sense for a beginner to do a planche push-up if even a regular push-up feels very difficult.
 It takes time to be able to do a planche push-up, but the Method Makia makes it entirely possible.

 Interim goals in developmental progression

-Development progressions are divided into sections based on interesting interim goals.
-An interim goal is the next stage in motion progression.
-It’s the motion that feels sensible to achieve, and by training you can achieve it surprisingly fast.
+Development progressions are divided into sections based on winning interim goals.
+An interim goal is a next stage in motion progression.
+It’s the motion that feels sensible to achieve, and by training, you can make it surprisingly fast.

-Each motion pair shows the distance to the next interim goal, as well as enabling you to preview the next interim goal motion.
+Each motion pair shows the distance to the next interim goal, as well as enabling you to preview the following interim goal motion.